Neighborhood Assistance Act Tax Credit Program

 Each business requesting a tax credit under the Neighborhood Assistance Act Program must complete a separate Form NAA-02 for each program it wishes to sponsor.
 The contribution must be cash, and needs to be made in the corporation's income year that corresponds to the same year as the approved program.

-Form NAA-02 must be electronically submitted to DRS through November 15, 2020.
-Form NAA-02 is available in a new format for submission at https://portal.ct.gov/DRS/Connecticut-Neighborhood-Assistance-Act-Form .
+Form NAA-02 must be electronically submitted to DRS between September 15 and October 1 of each year.
+This form is available at https://portal.ct.gov/DRS/Connecticut-Neighborhood-Assistance-Act-Form .
 Submissions that are mailed, hand delivered, or emailed will not be accepted.

 E-mail any questions to DRS.TaxResearch@po.state.ct.us or contact 860-297-5687 for more information.